marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   This option instructs GCC to use :samp:`{opt}` -bit vector width in instructions instead of default on the selected platform.

+.. option:: -mmove-max=bits

+  This option instructs GCC to set the maximum number of bits can be moved from memory to memory efficiently to :samp:`{bits}`.
+The valid :samp:`{bits}` are 128, 256 and 512.

+.. option:: -mstore-max=bits

+  This option instructs GCC to set the maximum number of bits can be stored to memory efficiently to :samp:`{bits}`.
+The valid :samp:`{bits}` are 128, 256 and 512.

   :samp:`none`
     No extra limitations applied to GCC other than defined by the selected platform.